runceel/ReactiveProperty/docs/docs/features/Collections.md

 ### Create from IObservable

-ReadOnlyReactiveCollection can create from IObservable, it is same as the ReactiveCollection.
-But, ReadOnlyReactiveCollection doesn't have collection operation methods.
+`ReadOnlyReactiveCollection` can be created from `IObservable`, it is the same as the `ReactiveCollection`.
+But, `ReadOnlyReactiveCollection` doesn't have collection operation methods.
-ToReadOnlyReactiveCollection extension method has a onReset argument which type is IObservable&lt;Unity&gt;.
+`ToReadOnlyReactiveCollection` extension method has an `onReset` argument which is `IObservable&lt;Unity&gt;`.
-When this argument raises value, then the collection is cleared.
+When this argument raises a value, then the collection is cleared.

 ```csharp
 public class ViewModel